phylliswany/DS-Interview-Preparation/Practical-Machine-Learning.md

 * SVD: $X=UDV^T$ where $X$ is a matrix with each variable in a column and each observation in a row

 * PCA: the principal components are equal to the right singular values if you first scale the variables

+## Predicting with regression

+* Easy to implement and interpret

+* Often poor performance in nonlinear settings